scylladb/java-driver/manual/core/load_balancing/README.md

 By default, both `DefaultLoadBalancingPolicy` and `DcInferringLoadBalancingPolicy` **only connect to a single datacenter**.
-The rationale is that a typical multi-region deployment will collocate one or more application instances with each Cassandra datacenter:
+The rationale is that a typical multi-region deployment will collocate one or more application instances with each ScyllaDB datacenter:

 ```ditaa
                   /----+----\